Ibrahim Traoré: Relations with Russia

+Relations with Israel

+Burkina Faso and Israel maintain continuous diplomatic relations.
+On 26 June 2026, Ibrahim Traoré officially received the Letters of Credence of Israel's new regional ambassador to the country, Simon-Clément Seroussi.
+It has caused some commentators to question his anti-imperialist stance.

 Public image

 According to Farouk Chothia of the BBC News, Traoré has "built the persona of a pan-Africanist leader determined to free his nation from what he regards as the clutches of Western imperialism and neo-colonialism."
 Nigerian journalist Azubuike Ishiekwene has written that Traoré "has portrayed himself as the new face of the African Renaissance," noting that he dresses "the part in stylish fatigues and matching neck scarves, berets, and boots," while giving speeches "against Western imperialism and colonialism, vowing to create conditions at home to stem youth migration and tackle insurgency."
 According to Aanu Adeoye of the Financial Times, Traoré "styles himself after 20th century Burkinabe revolutionary leader Thomas Sankara."
+A writer for the Italian-based TNGO states, "His position remains thin-centered and aims to exploit existing Burkinabe social fault lines and vulnerabilities, using populism as a strategic choice."

 In May 2025, Enoch Randy Aikins of the Institute for Security Studies described Traoré as "arguably Africa's most popular, if not favourite, president."
+Kenyan activist PLO Lumumba described him as a "symbol" of African renaissance.
+Ebenezer Obadare described Traoré as a pointer to everything that is wrong with the continent.

-In August 2025, Ghanaian entertainer, Lil Win, premiered his movie Captain Ibrahim Traoré: The Last African Hero in honour of the leadership style of the Burkinabé leader.
-The film was acknowledged by Traore after its release.
+In August 2025, Ghanaian entertainer Lil Win premiered his movie Captain Ibrahim Traoré: The Last African Hero in honour of the leadership style of the Burkinabé leader.
+The film was acknowledged by Traoré after its release.